microsoft/TypeScript-Make-Monaco-Builds/README.md

 When you want to trigger a build for a /specific/ build of TypeScript, you can ship a tag to this repo with the same version which is available on the TypeScript npm module.

+### CDN'd

+Every release has a corresponding upload to [azure blob storage](https://ms.portal.azure.com/#@microsoft.onmicrosoft.com/resource/subscriptions/57bfeeed-c34a-4ffd-a06b-ccff27ac91b8/resourceGroups/Playground-Static-Hosting/providers/Microsoft.Storage/storageAccounts/tswebinfra/overview) of:

+- the NPM module contents of the TypeScript version (so you can grab lib files)
+- the NPM module contents of monaco-typescript, so playgrounds can use custom builds of typescript

+There is an index of all uploaded TypeScript and Monaco-Editor [version here](https://tswebinfra.blob.core.windows.net/indexes/indexes.json).